-So!
-More than likely you’ve come here wanting source code for a fully working Vertical SeekBar, or you’re a friend who knows little about programming but happened to click on my Facebook or Twitter post.
-I’ve made this quick explanation/tutorial in frustration over the lack of working solutions found on Google and StackOverflow – They mostly worked, but there was always something wrong with each implementation; the progress didn’t update correctly, the bar didn’t draw correctly, the thumb didn’t unhighlight, or maybe it just didn’t look right.
+More than likely you’ve come here wanting source code for a fully working Vertical SeekBar.
+I’ve made this quick tutorial due to frustration over the lack of working solutions found on Google and StackOverflow – They mostly worked, but there was always something wrong with each implementation; the progress didn’t update correctly, the bar didn’t draw correctly, the thumb didn’t unhighlight, or maybe it just didn’t look right.
 This solution seems to solve all of this.

 Here is the important parts of the VerticalSeekBar class.
 I merged a few solutions I found to make this.
 The goal was to make VerticalSeekBar behave exactly like a normal horizontal SeekBar.